 How the policy should be implemented by using the checklist

-The working committee prepared a policy implementation checklist for facilitating the implementation and reporting its success to ICTA.
+The working committee prepared a policy implementation checklist to facilitate the implementation and report its success to ICTA.

 The working committee also identified and documented an easy approach for implementing the policy by using the eGovernment maturity levels.